rellimrebo/disk-failure-prediction/README.md

 Data preprocessing steps described in paper.
 The files are too large to upload to this repository

 models
-- lstm_5day.py: LSTM model with 5-day sliding window
+- lstm_5day.py
-- random_forest.py: Random Forest
+- random_forest.py
-- naive_bayes.py: Naive Bayes Classifier
+- naive_bayes.py